Leggett-Garg Macrorealism and temporal correlations: Leggett-Garg macrorealism

 \subsection{Quantum correlations in time}

 The most general quantum measurement is described by a positive operator valued measure (POVM), namely, a collection of operators $\M=\{M_{q}\}_q$, one for each outcome $q$, that are positive semidefinite, i.e., $M_q\geq 0$, and sum up to the identity, i.e., $\sum_q M_q = \openone$.
-POVMs provide a way of computing the probability of an outcome $q$ given an initial state $\rho$ via the Born rule, i.e., $p(q)=\tr[\rho M_q]$.
-We recall the basic properties of quantum measurements; see \cite{HeinosaariZiman2011} for more details.
-Standard projective measurements are a special case of POVMs, in which each {\it effect} $M_q$ is a {\it projector} $\Pi_q$, i.e., $\Pi_q^2= \Pi_q$.
+POVMs provide a way of computing the probability of an outcome $q$ given an initial state $\varrho$ via the Born rule, i.e., $p(q)=\tr[\varrho M_q]$.
+We recall the basic properties of quantum measurements; see, e.g., \cite{HeinosaariZiman2011} for more details.
+Standard projective measurements are a special case of POVMs, in which each {\it effect} $M_q$ is a {\it projector}: $M_q^2= M_q:=\Pi_q$.
 These special POVMs are also called {\it projection valued measures} (PVMs).
-A state update rule is also associated with projective measurements, called the {\it L\"uders' rule} \cite{Luders:1951APL}, given by the transformation $\rho \mapsto \Pi_q \rho \Pi_q$, whenever the outcome $q$ is observed.
-Notice that the resulting state is subnormalized, and its normalization, i.e., $\tr[\Pi_q \rho \Pi_q]=\tr[\rho \Pi_q]$ precisely represents the probability of observing the outcome $q$.
-L\"uders rule can also be defined for general POVMs $\M=\{M_{q}\}_q$ as the transformation $\rho \mapsto \sqrt{M_q}\rho \sqrt{M_q}$, whenever the outcome $q$ is observed.
-Again, notice that the state is subnormalized and its normalization represents the probability of observing the outcome $q$.
+A state update rule is also associated with projective measurements, called the {\it L\"uders' rule} \cite{Luders:1951APL}, given by the transformation $\varrho \mapsto \Pi_q \varrho \Pi_q$, whenever the outcome $q$ is observed.
+Notice that the resulting state is subnormalized, and its normalization $\tr[\Pi_q \varrho \Pi_q]=\tr[\varrho \Pi_q]$ precisely represents the probability of observing the outcome $q$.
+The L\"uders rule can also be defined for general POVMs as the transformation $\varrho \mapsto \sqrt{M_q}\varrho \sqrt{M_q}$, whenever the outcome $q$ is observed.
+Again, notice that the state is subnormalized, with the normalization representing the probability of observing the outcome $q$.
 L\"uders rule, however, is not the most general state-transformation that follows a measurement.
-In general, a transformation associated with a POVM $\M=\{M_{q}\}_q$ is described by a {\it quantum instrument} $\{\II_q\}_q$, where $\II_q$ is a completely positive (CP) map for all $q$ and $\sum_q \II_q$ is a CP and trace-preserving map (CPTP).
+In general, a transformation associated with a POVM is described by a {\it quantum instrument} $\{\II_q\}_q$, where $\II_q$ is a completely positive (CP) map for all $q$ and $\sum_q \II_q$ is a CP and trace-preserving map.